CodyKlingler/CycleStatisticTool/README.md

 3. Add charging ports to housing
 4. Add a voltage regulator and implement lithium batteries to secondary microcontroller.
 5. Design housing for secondary microcontroller, potentially compact the current design.
+6. Modify display code so that tables are indexed by row and column number rather than variables.